melinda-hl-lim/Launch-School/ls-170_networking_foundations/1_the_internet.md

 - The benefit of this approach is the separation it creates between the protocols at different layers.
     - A protocol at one layer doesn't need to know anything about how a protocol at another layer is implemented.
-    - It just knows it needs to encapsulate some data from teh layer above and provide the result to the layer below.
+    - It just knows it needs to encapsulate some data from the layer above and provide the result to the layer below.

 ## The Physical Network